TheisFerre/go-grepper/README.md

 go-grepper match pipe <regex pattern>
 ```

-As an example, of using `go-grepper` inside this git directory to find all files that start with `go`:
+To illustrate how it works, we can use `go-grepper` inside this git directory to find all files that start with `go`:

 ```bash
 ls | go-grepper match pipe '^go'